Pro Bono Center: How to Volunteer

 Pro Bono Programs for Transactional Attorneys

-Transational lawyers can also find unique opportunities to serve through the Pro Bono Center's Community Economic Development (CED) Project.
-The CED Project provides legal information, representation and training to community-based nonprofits and small businesses that strengthen District neighborhoods.
-Volunteers can participate in our Small Business Brief Advice Legal Clinic, provide legal counsel to a nonprofit organization, or help with workshops that train nonprofit managers and small business owners in legal topics.
+Transactional lawyers can also find unique opportunities to serve through the Pro Bono Center's Nonprofit Legal Assistance Program and Small Business Legal Assistance Program.
+These programs provide legal information, representation and training to community-based nonprofits and small businesses that strengthen District neighborhoods.
+Volunteers can participate in a brief advice legal clinic, provide on-going legal counsel to a nonprofit organization, or help with workshops that train nonprofit executives and small business owners in legal topics.

 Pro Bono Programs for Firms

 If you are interested in boosting pro bono participation by your firm, agency, or department as a whole, we can help.
 Our Advocacy & Justice Clinic, Landlord Tenant Resource Center, Consumer Law Resource Center, and Advice and Referral Clinic are coordinated through participating law firms, D.C.
 Bar Sections, and voluntary bar associations.
 We would be happy to speak with organization representatives about participating in our clinics or undertaking new pro bono projects.
 Please contact 202-737-4700 ext.
 3293 for further assistance.

 Not a D.C.
 Bar member?
 D.C.
 Court of Appeals Rule 49 specifies certain exemptions for attorneys licensed in other states who are not D.C.
 Bar members and who are engaged in pro bono work in D.C.
 Please check the rule to see whether you fall within one of these exemptions.
 Non-Bar members who fall within one of the Rule 49 exemptions are welcome to attend pro bono training sessions.